emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 1) No-regret moves: _Do these now._
 Actions that will benefit you no matter which future path you take.
 They’re safe, broadly useful, and low-risk.
 * Example:
-    * Refresh and expand your UX portfolio.
+    * Refresh and expand UX portfolio.
     * Update LinkedIn and GitHub with current projects.
     * Strengthen professional network in multiple industries.
     * Improve skills like facilitation, storytelling, and foresight (transferable anywhere).
-Why: These moves keep your future flexible and always increase your value.
+Why: These moves keep the future flexible and always increase value.

 2) Options: _Keep these ready to activate if needed._
 Small, targeted investments in skills, assets, or relationships that you can scale up later if the future shifts that way.